yogeshmpandey/yogeshmpandey.github.io/_posts/2018-10-26-blue-mountains-sydeny.md

 <img src="https://i.imgur.com/gUOhSo5.jpg" alt="Blue_Mountains">
 >Cable Car

-The bush trail to the waterfall stats just outside the scenic world.
+The bush trail to the waterfall starts just outside the scenic world.
 We followed the trail and reached the waterfall.
 The atmosphere was cold, humid and fresh.
 We also stopped at   Juliet's Balcony and witnessed the sheer beauty of Katoomba Falls, from top to bottom.

 <img src="https://i.imgur.com/b2638lX.jpg" alt="Blue_Mountains">
 >Starting the Trail